gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 - _admin_: local user with `editor` role
 - _SSO admin_: user with `editor` role added via SSO connector (eg. GitHub)
 - _regular user_: user without `editor` role
-- 🔒: No one can edit roles.
-Deadlock
-- 🔓: There is still an active user with an editor role

 ## Why